About Me Contact Us

 Notes

-Use a flax egg (1 tbsp ground flaxseed + 3 tbsp water) to make it vegan.
+Use a flax egg (1 tablespoon ground flaxseed mixed with 3 tablespoons water) to make it vegan.

 Optional add-ins: walnuts, pecans, mini chocolate chips, dried cranberries.